korneevDev/ComplimentsApp/README.md

 # ComplimentsApp
-Test project: Android application which show random compliment or quotes using open API complimentr.
+Test project: Android application which show random compliment or quote using open API complimentr and quotable.io.
 Project was developed based on lectures of JohnySC

 ## Principles